Call For 2023 Board Candidates

-If you feel called to share your talents and perspectives with our board, start brushing up on the seven cooperative principles and get your application started!
-If you’re on the fence or want to learn more, please reach out via email at email@example.com.
-I’d be happy to meet with you or connect virtually to chat.
+If you feel called to share your talents and perspectives with our board, start brushing up on the cooperative principles and get your application started!
+If you’re on the fence or want to learn more, please reach out via email to Vice President and Nominating Committee Chair, Karlee Wallin at firstname.lastname@example.org.
 We’d also love for you to join us at an upcoming meeting to see the board in action and determine if a leadership role in your cooperative is a good fit for you.
 Meetings rotate between video conference and in-person meetings in Menomonie and Eau Claire.

-When you’re ready to apply, download and refer to the candidate packet linked below for information concerning what it means to be a director.
-Answer the seven questions listed in the board packet linked below that are designed to help our board understand your approach to board governance, finances, cooperative principles, and community service, create a 300-word candidate statement summary to be printed in the newsletter and posted in the store prior to the election, and submit both via email to firstname.lastname@example.org or in-person to the Attention of Crystal Halvorson by October 16, 2023.
+When you’re ready to apply, download and refer to the candidate packet available by clicking here or visiting mmfc.coop/board.
+Answer the seven questions listed in the board packet that are designed to help our board and owners understand your approach to board governance, finances, cooperative principles, and community service, and create a 300-word candidate statement summary to be printed in the newsletter and posted in the store prior to the election.
+Then please submit all materials to email@example.com or in-person to the Attention of Crystal Halvorson by October 16, 2023.
 The election will begin on October 23, 2023.

 This article was originally published in the July/August 2023 issue of our bi-monthly newsletter, The Morsel.
 If you’d like to read more stories like this one and stay up to date on the latest co-op news and events, pick up a print copy in-store on your next grocery run or find more news on our website here.